 1. Voluntary Freezing (Self-Requested Lien)

-Step 1: Visit your bank branch with a valid ID (e.g., National ID, Driver’s License).
+Step 1: Visit your bank branch with a valid ID (e.g., National ID, Driver’s License) to establish your identity clearly.

 Step 2: Submit a written request to place a lien on your account.
-Specify whether to freeze the entire balance or a specific amount.
+Be clear in your request if you want to freeze the entire balance or a specific amount.
+It’s advisable to keep a copy of this request for your records.

-Step 4: The freeze remains until you submit a written reversal request.
+Step 4: The freeze remains until you submit a written reversal request, which can also take time to process depending on bank procedures.

 Note: This method is ideal for limiting withdrawals temporarily but does not block deposits.